VerzatileDevOrg/Itchio_HandBook/README.md

 # 1. Book about Itch.io Css
 ## 1.1.
 Description

-Itch.io Css Book is about the information, features, details as well as code snippets in helping developers better understand the interact with [Itch.io](https://itch.io/) website regarding the use of custom css editing
+Itch.io Css Book is about the information, features, details as well as code snippets in helping developers better understand the interaction with [Itch.io](https://itch.io/) website regarding the use of custom css editing

 Initiated by [VerzatileDev](https://github.com/VerzatileDev) This is a community project, opened to any contribution.